What Is DOT Certification?

 What Are the DOT’s Medical Requirements?

 Every holder of a CDL must have correctable vision of at least 20/40 in each eye.
 This means that corrective eyewear like glasses or contact lenses are acceptable and should bring your vision to the required standard.
 Unfortunately, diabetics who require needle-injected insulin will not be eligible for a CDL.
 However, diabetes controlled by diet may be permissible under certain conditions.
-Additionally, drivers must maintain a blood pressure reading below 140 over 90 for 24 months in order to obtain their Department of Transportation Medical Certificate.
+Additionally, drivers must maintain a blood pressure reading below 140 over 90 for 24 months to obtain their Department of Transportation Medical Certificate.
 Importance of The FMCSA 30-Minute Break Rule.
+The Department of Transportation (DOT) physical is a vital requirement for commercial drivers operating a commercial motor vehicle (CMV).
+Ensuring the health and fitness of drivers, the exam includes but is not limited to assessments of hearing and speech abilities.

 Where Do I Find DOT-Certified Medical Examiners?